jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Caching answers while taking the exam.
 -->

 Generally, contestation of entire paper-based exams is not a common problem.
 This is mainly due to the controlled environment paper-based exams are taken in.
 Adding, the medium that is used to test examinees (i.e. paper) is fail-safe.
 E-exams, especially decentralized ones, introduce the possibility of failure of the exam medium.
-They rely on software, on the operation of the exam device and of course on internet connection.
+They rely on software, on the operation of a electronic device and of course on internet connection.
+Failure of the exam medium can lead to students contesting against the validity of the exam.

-The most crucial point is the reliability of the e-exam software.
+The reliability of the exam medium is most dependent on the e-exam software.
 As with any software, high reliability can only be achieved by rigorous testing and continuous improvements.
-In the end, it is more valuable to have a working system that lacks "quality of life" features than software full of bugs.

 Another important point is device operability.
-Decentralized e-exams are taken on the examinees device.It largely lies within in the responsibility of the device owner to assure it is working as intended.
-Still, software can assist by advising examinees to keep their devices updated, plugged into power and not to take the exam if they fear device failure.
+Decentralized e-exams are taken on the examinees device.
+It thus largely lies within in the responsibility of the device owner to assure that it is working as intended.
+Here must be mentioned, that modern devices generally show low failure rates.
+As students in any way need a reliable device to participate in their studies, device operability is not a major problem.
+Still, the examination tool can prevent unnecessary device failure by strongly advising examinees to keep their devices updated, plugged into power and to not use unreliable devices.

-Software-wise these directives can be supported by making the exam accessible and workable if the internet connection is lost for short periods of time.
-Additionally, exam answers should continuously be sent to a server to minimize the risk of data loss.
+The last major point in which the exam medium can fail is connection loss that leads to time deficiencies for students.
+In normal operation exam answers should continuously be sent to a server to minimize the risk of data loss.
+In case of connection issues student must be able their exams without problems.
+Data must then later be send to the server.
 In case of both a device crash and internet failure, the exam should persist on the local storage of the device.
 The device then can be rebooted and the exam can be continued.

-These measures combined with the fact that modern devices generally show low failure rates assure that the exam environment is fairly save and contestation therefore unlikely.
+For the requirement of _protection against contestation_ we thus find three main design principles.
+The first principle is the continuos improvement and sound testing of exam software.
+The second is advising examinees to assure their device is working as intended.
+The last is taking connection issues under account and being able to handle them.

 <!-- The software leaves minimal room for contestaition -->